ysadamt/scradditor/README.md

 3. On the "Applications" page, click on "New Application" on the top right corner
 4. Name the app to your liking
 5. On the "Bot" page, click on "Add Bot"
-6. Toggle all the options in the "Privileged Gateway Intents" section
+6. Toggle all the options in the "Privileged Gateway Intents" section[^1]
 7. Click "Reset Token" and save this token somewhere in your local machine

 ### Setting up Google Cloud
 1. Create a Google Cloud account if you haven't already
 2. Create a new project with any name
 3. Click on "Create a VM" on the project welcome page
-4. It will prompt you to create a billing account, as a credit/debit card is required to use Google Cloud's [free tier](https://cloud.google.com/free/docs/free-cloud-features#compute) (don't worry, you won't be charged if you stay within the limits)
+4. It will prompt you to create a billing account as it is required to use Google Cloud's [free tier](https://cloud.google.com/free/docs/free-cloud-features#compute)[^2]
 5. Set up billing account
 6. You should now be at the "Create an instance" page
 7. Choose a name for your VM instance